On the structural stability of a simple cosmological model in $R+\alpha R^{2}$ theory of gravity: Introduction and the model

 The gravitational part of the theory can be presented as

 while the normalised scalar field action is

 where the scalar field potential function is now given by

-Within dynamical system approach used in this paper, one can easily show, that the physical and dynamical description of the model given by the action integral \eqref{eq:ac_tot_ef} is completely equivalent to one given by the action \eqref{eq:a_norm}.
-In order to obtain simple dynamical and physical comparison between the frames we will work with the original not normalised scalar field and the action integral for the theory \eqref{eq:ac_tot_ef}.
+Within the dynamical system approach used in this paper, we can easily show that the physical and dynamical description of the model given by the action integral \eqref{eq:ac_tot_ef} are completely equivalent to those given by the action \eqref{eq:a_norm}.
+To facilitate a straightforward dynamical and physical comparison between the frames, we will work with the original, non-normalised scalar field and the action integral for the theory \eqref{eq:ac_tot_ef}.

-Variation of the action integral with respect to the metric tensor $\delta\tilde{S}/\delta\tilde{g}^{\mu\nu}=0$ gives the following field equations
+Variation of the action integral with respect to the metric tensor, $\delta\tilde{S}/\delta\tilde{g}^{\mu\nu}=0$, gives the following field equations:

 where the energy-momentum tensor for the scalar field is